Onyx in Kern County, California — The American West (Pacific Coastal)

 Other nearby markers.
 Kernville (approx. 11.4 miles away); Kernville Veterans Memorial (approx. 11½ miles away); Bob Powers (approx. 11.7 miles away).

 The Onyx Store is still in business today, but they are in error about their "Established in" date.
 Their signs all say "Established in 1851".
 Why is that in error?
 The original owner William Scodie didn't even come to the Kern River Valley until 1856, to this area (now called Onyx) in 1861, then ran the store and a stage stop from his home.
 This current store is the third building to house Scodie's original store, the previous stores either burned down or were intentionally moved.
 In 1880, this store was moved a few hundred feet so that it could be located along the new roadway (now called Hwy 178).

 — Submitted May 27, 2015, by Alan Price or Jayne Hotchkiss-Price of Caliente, California.

 Categories. • Industry & Commerce • Settlements & Settlers •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on February 10, 2018.
 This page originally submitted on January 22, 2012, by Denise Boose of Tehachapi, California.
-This page has been viewed 603 times since then.
+This page has been viewed 612 times since then and 9 times this year.
+Last updated on February 7, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
 Photos: 1. submitted on January 22, 2012, by Denise Boose of Tehachapi, California.
 2. submitted on December 31, 2013, by Denise Boose of Tehachapi, California.
 3, 4. submitted on January 22, 2012, by Denise Boose of Tehachapi, California.
-5. submitted on December 31, 2013, by Denise Boose of Tehachapi, California. • Syd Whittle was the editor who published this page.
+5. submitted on December 31, 2013, by Denise Boose of Tehachapi, California. • Bill Pfingsten was the editor who published this page.